 All of the field trips and excursions were also brilliant, and alongside the lectures and workshops, really pulled everything together to give a greater understanding of Hyderabad, India, and its history and architecture.
 It was a great city to stay in and explore, and I loved experiencing it and the culture.

-I cannot thank the Commonwealth Heritage Forum, World Monuments Fund and the Hamish Ogston Foundation enough for the opportunity to attend the Architectural Conservation Training Programme,
+I cannot thank the Commonwealth Heritage Forum and the World Monuments Fund enough for the opportunity to attend the Architectural Conservation Training Programme,

 “it was a fantastic experience, and one I would recommend to anyone who is thinking about applying for it, I would do it all again in heartbeat”.